-- In an accessible location for at least ten years from the last entry date; - For medical records of disenrolled beneficiaries, ten years after the date of disenrollment; and - If a litigation, a claim, a financial management review, or an audit arising from the operation of the PACE is started before the expiration of the retention period, the PACE organization must retain the records until the completion of the litigation or resolution of the claim or audit findings.
+- 1. In an accessible location for at least six (6) years from the last entry date; - 2.
+For medical records of disenrolled beneficiaries, six (6) years after the date of disenrollment; and - 3.
+If a litigation, a claim, a financial management review, or an audit arising from the operation of the Program of All-Inclusive Care for the Elderly (PACE) is started before the expiration of the retention period, the PACE organization must retain the records until the completion of the litigation or resolution of the claim or audit findings.